examachine/bitdrill/README.md

 The algorithm uses kDCI up to level 2, and then uses a vertical mining algorithm which dynamically switches between tidlists or a dense representation for items according to sparsity.

+In our benchmarks, bitdrill turned out to be the *fastest* frequent itemset mining algorithm.

 The package also includes other sequential miners for comparison and inclusion in a larger framework that permits some algorithmic experimentation.
 In particular, take a look at the python scripts which might be quite useful when prototyping an algorithm.

 Bitdrill is the sequential miner used in this paper: